vaginessa/fsociety-for-Windows/README.md

 Fsociety Hacking Tools Pack
 A Penetration Testing Framework, you will have every script that a hacker needs

-Fsociety Contains All Tools Used in Mr. Robot Series alt tag

 Menu
 Information Gathering
 Password Attacks